Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 "Because you'll need something," she said finally.
 "When this is over.
 You'll need something that proves what you carried."

 She walked away.
-Left him with the dissolving echo, the hidden anchor, more questions than answers.
+Left him with the dissolved echo, the hidden anchor, more questions than answers.

 And she told herself it was strategy.
 Better to leave him functional.
 Better to have a contact in the Hand Quarter who owed her something.